 About the author:

-Christian Arno is the founder of Lingo24, providers of professional translation services and multilingual SEO.
+Christian Arno is the Managing Director of Lingo24, Inc., providers of professional translation services and multilingual SEO.
 Launched in 2001, Lingo24 now has over 150 employees spanning three continents and clients in over sixty countries.
 In the past twelve months, they have translated over sixty million words for businesses in every industry sector.
-Follow Christian (@l24ca) and Lingo24 (@Lingo24) on Twitter.
+Follow Lingo24, Inc. on Twitter.